BartKorta/MSID/README.md

         keras.layers.Dense(10, activation='relu')
     ])
 ```
-My model containes a few layers.
+My sequential model containes a few layers.
 First three layers are responsible for feature extraction.
 Convolution layer detectes shapes and edges from image.
 How does it work?
 Firstly, let's explain parameters.
 * filters - number of matrices